Warnings: violence, mentions of rape

 “There are no debts for you to repay.”

 It did not lighten his face or wash away the fatigue that had gnawed the weight and color off of him, but it was a smile.
 It was the first smile Jin Zixuan had seen on him since they were both children traipsing through the mud-and-snow-covered mountains of the Nightless City.

 “The both of you always say this,” Wei Wuxian murmured, turning his back to Jin Zixuan.
 “I fear the price of such kindness.”

-As he watched Wei Wuxian help three omega onto two of the horses, and then mount the least sturdy of them himself with the youngest against his front, Jin Zixuan thought of the archery competition in Qishan.
+As he watched Wei Wuxian help three kunze onto two of the horses, and then mount the least sturdy of them himself with the youngest against his front, Jin Zixuan thought of the archery competition in Qishan.

-How long Jin Zixuan had searched for him through the maze of rocks, how delighted he had been to find him alone and bow to him for the first time with his intent as clear as day—how Wei Wuxian had already shown then such a deep discomfort at being addressed this way.
+How long Jin Zixuan had searched for him through the maze of rocks, how delighted he had been to find him alone and bow to him for the first time with his intent as clear as day—how Wei Wuxian had already shown, then, such a deep discomfort at being addressed this way.

 And then the end of it, his father’s congratulatory words at the top of the majestic stairs, while Zixuan’s attention was caught to Jiang Fengmian and his disciples not far.
 The sight of Lan Wangji and Lan Xichen going away with their uncle, Wei Wuxian running after them with a smile on his bright face.

 The sight of him bowing to the Lan sect heir, and Lan Wangji asking him not to.